yanchun628/Logseq/pages/MeetingWithGuru.md

-- Summarize a general rule about
+- Summarize a general rule about the priority of different categories